Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is October 8, 1862.

 Location.
-37° 39.94′ N, 84° 58.216′ W. Marker is in Perryville, Kentucky, in Boyle County.
-Marker is on Hays Mays Road, 0.7 miles east of Whites Road, on the left when traveling east.
+This marker has been replaced by another marker nearby.
+It was located near 37° 39.94′ N, 84° 58.216′ W. Marker was in Perryville, Kentucky, in Boyle County.
+It was on Hays Mays Road 0.7 miles east of Whites Road, on the left when traveling east.
 Touch for map.
-Marker is in this post office area: Perryville KY 40468, United States of America.
+Marker was in this post office area: Perryville KY 40468, United States of America.
 Touch for directions.